 The Implementing Partner shall transpose the obligation in point (i) of Part A of this Annex III to its contracts with each Final Recipient (in case of Direct Operations) or Financial Intermediary (in case of Indirect Operations).

-[The accounting procedures applied by the Implementing Partner shall ensure that separate records are kept regarding the EU Guarantee in case the Agreement provides for support from more than one Finance Source.
+[If applicable: The accounting procedures applied by the Implementing Partner shall ensure that separate records are kept regarding the EU Guarantee in case the Agreement provides for support from more than one Finance Source.

 The notes to the financial statements referred to in point A(a)(v) above shall include:

-an additional note presenting a statement of financial performance, balance sheet and statement of changes in net assets prepared at the level of each Finance Source
+an additional note presenting a statement of financial performance, balance sheet, statement of changes in net assets and cash-flow statement prepared at the level of each Finance Source

 a breakdown of the EU FLP or EU Pari Passu [or if applicable: EU Mezzanine or EU Senior Tranche], as applicable, at the level of each Finance Source